powenn/pinera1n/README.md

 ## Getting Started
 You can select Quick setup or Manually setup
 ## Quick setup
+If you are flashing a different OS, please follow this [tutorial](https://wiki.pine64.org/wiki/PinePhone_Installation_Instructions).

 Use this to setup all dependencies and download cheeckra1n with two commands

+after run these commands,checkra1n will in Home and already got permission

 - for `apt-get`
 ```